 Want to learn more about how to improve your anchor texts and SEO copywriting?
 We have several SEO courses that can help you with that, such as courses on all-around SEO, site structure and SEO copywriting.
 Get access to these courses with Yoast SEO Premium, which also gives you access to extra features in the Yoast SEO plugin.

 Go Premium and get free access to our SEO courses!

 Learn how to write great content for SEO and unlock lots of features with Yoast SEO Premium:

 We all know that internal links are essential.
 Yoast SEO for WordPress has a built-in internal link tool that makes it a lot easier to find related content to link to on your site.
 Whenever you add a relevant link to your article, you also need to think about the anchor text.
 By thinking carefully about how and why you link these articles to improve your internal linking structure you can help both users and search engines navigate your site easier.

 To make the most of internal links try to only add links that add real value to users.
 Write great anchor text for them, so readers know this link has been carefully selected to help them find out more.
 Don’t link for the sake of it.
 Make it relevant and useful.
 And of course, don’t spam!

 This is anchor text

-Anchor text helps both searchers and search engines determine if a link is worth visiting.
-Some people try to game this system, but you sure shouldn’t do this.
-Google has become pretty adequate at determining which links are unnatural and even harmful.
-So, keep it natural and relevant, and you should be good to go!
+Anchor text helps both users and search engines decide whether a link is worth visiting.
+Some people try to game this system, but don’t fall into this trap.
+These days, Google is pretty good at spotting links that are unnatural and even harmful.
+So, keep it natural and relevant, and you’ll be good to go!